Quantum noncommutative ABJM field theory: four- and six-point functions: Scalar field four-point functions

-Additionally, in the appendix E.3 by direct computations of generic sample diagram {\it(2.)} in Fig.\ref{4scalar}, we have shown that the commutative limit $\theta^{\mu\nu}\to 0$ exist for each individual triangle diagram in Fig.\ref{fig:Fig31}, plus for additional four diagrams with exchanged external momenta, i.e. that the commutative limit for the sum of eight triangle contributions (\ref{limStria}), also holds.
-There in triangles from Fig.\ref{fig:Fig31} we encounter both, upper--lower asymmetries and decomposition of unordered into different ordered diagrams.
+Additionally, in the appendix E.3 by direct computations of generic sample diagram {\it(2.)} in figure \ref{4scalar}, we have shown that the commutative limit $\theta^{\mu\nu}\to 0$ exist for each individual triangle diagram in figure \ref{fig:Fig31} and for each of the additional four diagrams with exchanged external momenta, i.e. the commutative limit for the sum of eight contributions (\ref{limStria}), also holds.

-To obtain $\theta$-nonvanishing and/or final parts of 4-point function $S^{tri}$ (\ref{TRI2}) we again need relevant integrals $I_2^0$, $I_3^0$, and $I_3^1$ from Appendices B, and C, respectively.
-However, since the complete formulae for $S^{tri}$ expression for $\theta\not=0$ is too long, cumbersome and non-transparent, it has to be handled by the computer, like the $S^{box}$.
+To obtain $\theta$-final parts of the 4-point function $S^{tri}$ we need relevant integrals $I_2^0$, $I_3^0$, and $I_3^1$ from appendices B, and C, respectively.
+Since the full $S^{tri}$ expression for $\theta\not=0$ is too long, cumbersome and non-transparent, it has to be handled by the computer, like the $S^{box}$.